 Scope and Sequence

-Environmental education has been integrated into FSM’s curriculum in most subject areas for the past few years.
+Environmental education has been integrated into FSMN’s curriculum in most subject areas for the past few years.
 We began implementation of specific, detailed benchmarks in 2007-08.
 There are many lessons and activities that incorporate the benchmarks; for example, field trips, neighborhood walks, care of classroom pets, hands-on projects, the use of FOSS kits, and particular units of study.
 As the scope and sequence continue to form through staff awareness of benchmarks, development of units of study, and emergent curricula, the benchmarks will be further integrated into the life of the school.

 - Students develop a sense of stewardship for the earth, and a sense of the connections among all life forms.